julianjarjour/julianjarjour.github.io/_musings/escapism-aia.md

 of a prehistoric era; pristine, open to interpretation, and conspicuously featuring ozone.
 In this scene, the world’s not ending.
 It’s a gay fantasia.

-It’s a blue world, numbingly cold.
+<span class="dc">I</span>t’s a blue world, numbingly cold.
 “No sorrow here, tears freeze,” says Mr.
 Lies.
 She never wants to leave, believing, like a cryonicist, that a heart frozen cannot die.
 Likewise, a person who is constantly connected cannot think.
 Rather than hear the dissonance of the outside world, we put our